cam39porter/tangle/docs/tangle-one-pager/one-pager.md

 > Live in that moment and develop the habit of active ideation

 * Receive a daily digest based on your captures

 * Revisit previous captures to help you contextualize and formalize your thoughts

 * Hone the skill of reflection and creative thinking

 **Inspire:** Have you ever had that *a ha!* moment in the middle of the night when the pieces all fall together?

-> You'll get that * a ha!* every time you receive valuable analysis on your Tangle
+> Receive valuable analysis on your Tangle

 * Visually explore clusters of thoughts

 * See the path of thoughts that lead to an idea

 * Surface old thoughts related to new thinking